-Social Thinking Group is offered during the summer semester speech clinic.
+Social Thinking Group will be offered at our CCRS Location on Tuesdays at 4:00 during the fall of 2017.
 This group helps children who struggle with understanding and using social norms or cues, indirect or figurative language, or adapting behavior to fit the needs of varying communication partners.
-This group will be offered during the Summer 2017 speech clinic.
-See flyer and schedule for more information.

 Semester Schedules for On-Campus Clinic:

 - Summer Semester: Late June through early August